yihau/solana/CONTRIBUTING.md

 request they have another look.
 When you use draft PRs, no notifications are sent when you push commits and edit the PR description.
 Use draft PRs liberally.
 Don't bug the humans until you have gotten past the bots.

+If your PR has received a lot of feedback and needs a lot of rework, feel free to convert it into a draft until issues are resolved and CI is green.

+Do not add reviewers to draft PRs.
+GitHub doesn't automatically clear approvals when you click "Ready for Review", so a review that meant "I approve of the direction" suddenly has the appearance of "I approve of these changes."
+Instead, add a comment that mentions the usernames that you would like a review from.
+Ask explicitly what you would like feedback on.

 ### What should be in my PR description?